-By 2013, the County shall identify, inventory and characterize all parcels suitable for future development as publicly-accessible recreational and commercial working waterfronts in Brevard County.
-Suitable for future development includes vacant parcels and developed parcels not currently being used for water dependent activities which, because of their proximity, biophysical nature or other factors, could become recreational and commercial working waterfronts through a change in land use.
+By 2013, tine County shall-should identify, inventory and characterize all parcels suitable for future development as publicly-accessible recreational and commercial working waterfronts in Brevard County.
+Suitable for future development includes vacant parcels, and developed parcels not currently being used for water dependent activities, recurrent flooded parcels, which, because of their proximity, biophysical nature or other factors, could become recreational and commercial working waterfronts through a change in land use.
+This program will be coordinated with Green and Nature-based infrastructure and environmental hazard resiliency improvement programming.

-By 2013, the County shall identify, inventory and characterize existing right-ofways, easements and other public property interests adjacent to or capable of providing public access or enhancing public access to the shorelines and waters of Brevard County.
+By 2013, tine County shall should identify, inventory and characterize existing right-of-ways, easements and other public property interests adjacent to or capable of providing public access or enhancing public access to the shorelines and waters of Brevard County.
+This program will be coordinated with Green and Nature-based infrastructure and environmental hazard resiliency improvement programming.

-By 2013, based on data and analysis, the County shall assess the future demand for public water access to the shorelines and waters of Brevard and shall establish activity-based levels of service standards for public water access.
+By 2013, based on data and analysis, the County shall should assess the future demand for public water access to the shorelines and waters of Brevard and shall establish activity-based levels of service standards for public water access.
+This program will be coordinated with Green and Nature-based infrastructure and environmental hazard resiliency improvement programming.